 Accel Entertainment (NYSE: ACEL), which owns video gaming terminals (VGTs), is buying Fairmont Holdings for $35 million, adding a racetrack to its portfolio of assets.

-Accel is a major gambling operator in the United States.
+Accel is a major real money slots operator in the United States.
 Fairmont had sales of $29 million last year and profits were modest.

 Accel is a provider of video gaming terminals in Illinois and several other states.
 Accel gaming terminals are installed in establishments such as restaurants, bars, convenience stores, truck stops and convenience stores.